Nirmhjejeuirueuh/twill-whatapp-clinet/README.md

 - Check browser console for errors

 ### Rate limits
 Twilio has rate limits on API calls.
-The app polls every 5 seconds by default.
+The app polls every 30 seconds by default (optimized for Vercel free tier).
 For high-volume use, consider implementing webhooks properly.

 ## Security Notes